-On behalf of all the faculty, staff and students in the Department of Theatre and Dance, I'd like to welcome the incoming first year students to our department and our programs in theatre and dance.
-We hope you will find our programs intense, rigorous, challenging, and fun!
-We encourage to become as active as possible during your first year, and to develop the kinds of attitudes and skills that will make your four years with us exciting, educational, and successful.
+On behalf of the faculty, staff and students in the Department of Theatre and Dance, we'd like to welcome the incoming first year students to our Department and our programs in Theatre and Dance.
+We hope you will find our programs rigorous, challenging, and fun!
+We encourage to become as active as possible during your first year, and to develop the skills and mindset that will make your four years with us exciting, educational, and successful.

-This page is designed to provide you with some initial information and a reference point to get you a little oriented before the semester begins.
-You will also be receiving a letter from the department through electronic mail in early August.
-So make sure your Fredonia email address is active and working.
+This page is designed to provide you with some initial information and to serve as a reference point to orient you with the Department before the semester begins.
+You will also be receiving an introductory email from the Department Chair in early August, so make sure your Fredonia email address is active and working!

 To being with, here are some important dates to remember and mark in your calendar:

-- Monday August 24 - First Day of Classes.
+- Monday, August 21 - First Day of Classes.
 If you are scheduled for dance classes, please come prepared to dance.
-If you have any questions about dress code, please contact Sam Kenney at firstname.lastname@example.org.
+If you have any questions about dance dress code, please contact Sam Kenney at firstname.lastname@example.org.

-- August 24 @ 7:00 PM - All Department Meeting.
+- August 21 @ 7:00 PM - All-Department Meeting.
 All student majors and faculty are required to attend this first meeting of the department to kick off the fall semester

-- BFA Acting and Musical Theatre - these students must audition for all the plays and play as cast.
-They do not have to audition for the Fredonia Dance Ensemble, but they may if they choose.
+- BFA Acting and Musical Theatre - Students must audition for all four plays and play as cast.
+They are not required to audition for the Fredonia Dance Ensemble, but are welcome to do so.

-- BFA Dance - these students must audition for the Fredonia Dance Ensemble.
+- BFA Dance - Students must audition for the Fredonia Dance Ensemble.
 There is nothing to prepare; just bring appropriate dance attire and shoes and be prepared to move.
-They may also choose to audition for the plays, but are not required to do so.
+They are welcome to audition for the plays, as well, but this is not required.

-- BA Theatre - these students have the option to audition for any show individually, all the shows (including the Dance Ensemble) together, or none of the shows at all.
+- BA Theatre - Students have the option to audition for all five productions, for individual shows, or for nothing at all.

-- BFA Technical Production and Design - these students are not required to audition for anything, but they may if they choose.
+- BFA Technical Production and Design - Students are not required to audition for anything, but are welcome to do so.

-- Tuesday Sept.
-3 - Shops open and training for first year students in the shops commences.
-Rehearsals commence for Cabaret and the Fredonia Dance Ensemble.
+- Monday, August 28 - Shops open and training for First-Year students in the shops commences.
+Rehearsals may commence for the first show, and the Fredonia Dance Ensemble.
 It's on!